catalyst-cloud/catalystcloud-docs/source/tutorials/other/using-python-virtual-environments.rst

 If you're not familiar with Python virtual environments, we recommend reading `the virtualenv section of the Python documentation`_ for an overview.

-Below we provide a cheat sheet for the actions and commands you will use the most.
+This page was made to provide a cheat sheet for the most commonly used commands and actions that you can take when using a python virtual environment.

 .. _the virtualenv section of the Python documentation: http://docs.python-guide.org/en/latest/dev/virtualenvs/